JohnMurray/johnmurray_io/_posts/2016-02-09-20-Percent-is-Mandatory.md

 company is ignored.
 It was built long ago and has "worked" up till now, so no resources have been allocated to maintain it.
 However one or more core / critical components are starting to buckle under the stress of the organization (or already have) and now we must make fixes or we're doomed.
-The company is now in emergency mode that can be anywhere as severe as losing a client or going out of business if the issue cannot be fixed in a timely manner.
+The company is now in emergency mode that can be as severe as losing a client or going out of business if the issue cannot be fixed in a timely manner.

 __Wow That's Old__